We all know that what you eat is important. But what about when you eat? Especially if you’re active?

 - Training as a bodybuilder.
 You lift weights with serious muscle growth in mind.
 You want to gain weight.
 Your protein and calorie needs are likely higher.
 You could also add a protein + carbohydrate (P+C) drink during your training.

 - Getting ready for a fitness competition.
 You accumulate a lot of exercise hours.
 You’re trying to drop to a single-digit body fat percentage.
 For you, carb intake should be lower.
-You’d benefit from the performance-enhancing, muscle-preserving branched-chain-amino acids (BCAA) during your training.
+You’d benefit from the performance-enhancing, muscle-preserving essential amino acids (EAA) during your training.

 Here’s a handy table that outlines our recommendations by goal and by body type (though we’d emphasize goal over body type).

 Most everyone else: Focus on food quality & quantity